maxvaisto/InformationAccretion/README.md

 If `--graph` is omitted, the Gene Ontology graph is downloaded automatically.

+Obsolete ontologies are ignored by default when reading the ontology graph file.
+Add flag `--parse_obsolete` to also read obsolete terms.

 ### Annotation file
 The annotation file should be a tab-delimited file with headers `EntryID`, `term`, and `aspect`.
 ```